2022 Wimbledon Championships – Girls' doubles

 Rose Marie Nijkamp and Angella Okutoyi defeated Kayla Cross and Victoria Mboko in the final, 3–6, 6–4, [11–9] to win the girls' doubles tennis title at the 2022 Wimbledon Championships.
+They saved a championship point in the match tiebreaker.
 Okutoyi became the first Kenyan to win a major title.

-Kristina Dmitruk and Diana Shnaider were the reigning champions, but both were unable to participate.
-Dmitruk is no longer eligible to participate in junior tournaments, whilst both Dmitruk and Shnaider were prohibited from playing due to their Belarusian and Russian nationalities.
+Kristina Dmitruk and Diana Shnaider were the defending champions, but both were unable to participate.
+Dmitruk was no longer eligible to participate in junior tournaments, while both Dmitruk and Shnaider were prohibited from playing due to their Belarusian and Russian nationalities.